obsidiansystems/ledger-app-nervos/README.md

 lock_hash: 0xee0283c2d991992d6e015a4680c54318ad42c820ca0dc862c0a1d68c415499a8
 ```

+**It is highly recommended to verify that output address printed by `ckb-cli` matches the one shown on Ledger prompt**

-Make sure the two addresses match.
-The “testnet” address is the one you
+The “testnet” address is the one used for `<ledger-address>` in the next section.
-need to save.
-Keep it for later, as it will be used for
-`<ledger-address>`.

 ## Transferring ###